quii/learn-go-with-tests/why.md

 details**.

 You're _probably_ mocking too much and testing irrelevant detail.
 Remember a unit test is _not_ only on functions/classes/whatever.

 A unit of behaviour can be tested and it may have a number of internal collaborators to make that behaviour work; just dont test them!

 Listen to your tests and act on what they're telling you.

-### I dont like writing tests as I want to explore the design first, then
-I write my tests afterward.
+### I dont like writing tests as I want to explore the design first, then I write my tests afterward.

-It is hard/time-consuming to write your first test; if your first test is "make a website to rival twitter".
+It is hard/time-consuming to write your first test; _if_ your first test is "make a website to rival twitter".

 Irrespective of whether you practice TDD or not it is an important skill as a software developer to be able to break problems down into small pieces.
-This lets us work in a smaller problem space and deliver small pieces of value quickly, letting us validate our design assumptions as we work.
+This lets us work in a smaller problem space and deliver small pieces of value quickly, letting us validate our assumptions as we work.
 This is all about learning from the mistakes of the past with too much work on upfront design.